krButani/OpenCVFullProject/README.md

-# Open CV Full Project
+# Learn Open CV Using Python
 To Learn Open CV with easy way

 ## Table of contents